UWrc/UWrc.github.io/docs/storage/boto3.md

 ## Boto3

 We'll provide information on how to connect to KOPAH using Boto3, as well as some basic usage examples.
-For more information on how to use Boto3 (with S3), please refer to their [public documentation](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/s3/service-resource/index.html).
+For more information on how to use Boto3 (with S3), please refer to their [**public documentation**](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/s3/service-resource/index.html).

 In our examples, strings within angled braces (e.g. `<SOME VALUE>`) represent a value you'll need to replace in your code!

 ### Setting up Boto3 with KOPAH:

 First, install the Boto3 package into your Python environment.
-Instructions for [pip](https://pypi.org/project/boto3/) and [Conda](https://anaconda.org/conda-forge/boto3) are linked.
+Instructions for [**pip**](https://pypi.org/project/boto3/) and [**Conda**](https://anaconda.org/conda-forge/boto3) are linked.
 There is no need to configure AWS credentials.

 Once installed, you can connect to KOPAH using Boto3 as such: